neilgupta/prusa-octoprint-setup/README.md

 # OctoPrint setup for Prusa MK3S

 Prusa recommends using a Raspberry Pi Zero W to run [OctoPrint](http://octoprint.org/) for your printer.
 While this is very clean and easy, it is underpowered and you can't get a camera.
 You also risk the print failing if you are checking its status too often via the UI or app.
-Here's my setup for attaching a Raspberry Pi 3B+ and camera to a Prusa MK3S printer for a reliable OctoPrint server with a camera.
-The total cost is about $80.
+Here's my setup for attaching a Raspberry Pi 3B+, camera, and lights to a Prusa MK3S printer for a reliable OctoPrint server with a camera.
+The total cost is about $100.

 ## Hardware